abpframework/abp/docs/en/Modules/Feature-Management.md

 The order of the providers are important.
 Providers are executed in the reverse order.
 That means the `CustomFeatureProvider` is executed first for this example.
 You can insert your provider in any order in the `Providers` list.

+## Connection string

+This module uses `AbpFeatureManagement` for the connection string name.
+If you don't define a connection string with this name, it fallbacks to the `Default` connection string.
+See the [connection strings](https://docs.abp.io/en/abp/latest/Connection-Strings) documentation for details.

 ## See Also

 * [Features](../Features.md)